Gustav Herzog

 Gustav Herzog (born 11 October 1958) is a German politician of the Social Democratic Party (SPD) who served as a member of the Bundestag from the state of Rhineland-Palatinate from 1998 until 2021.

 Political career

 Herzog first became a member of the Bundestag in the 1998 German federal election, representing Kaiserslautern.
-He was a member of the Committee on Transport and Digital Infrastructure and the Committee on the Digital Agenda.
+He was a member of the Committee on Transport and Digital Infrastructure and the Committee on Digital Agenda.

 In late 2019, Herzog announced that he would not stand in the 2021 federal elections but instead resign from active politics by the end of the parliamentary term.